FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th November 2023.md

 27, Assumpta Park, Island Road, Limerick, to Ger and Geraldine Clancy, in consideration of

-Ger and Geraldine Clancy transferring the ownership of their property at 164, St. Munchins--- 8
+Ger and Geraldine Clancy transferring the ownership of their property at 164, St. Munchins
+---
+8

 Street, St. Mary’s Park, to Limerick City and County Council – (i) the disposal to be by way of